Staffordshire Bull Terrier

 Staffordshire Bull Terrier Appearance

-Staffordshire Bull Terriers may be smaller than their descendants, the American Staffordshire Terrier, but they’re just as powerful, muscular and agile.
-They have a distinct broad head which displays an almost comedic wide grin.
-Their bright, eager expressions are a reflection of their intelligence and devotion.
+Staffordshire Bull Terriers may be smaller than their relatives, the American Staffordshire Terrier, but they’re just as athletic and agile.
+Staffies have a wide grin that makes them look like the happiest dogs on the planet, and their bright, eager eyes reflect their curiosity and kindness.

 Photo of a Staffordshire Bull Terrier